Baker–Fancher party: Siege and massacre

 Leonard J. Arrington reports that Brigham Young received a rider at his office on the same day of the massacre.
 This letter asked Young's opinion on what to do with the Baker–Fancher party.
 When he learned what was contemplated by the members of the LDS Church in Parowan and Cedar City, he sent back a letter that the Baker–Fancher party be allowed to pass through the territory unmolested.
 Young's letter supposedly arrived two days too late, on September 13, 1857.
 However Jon Krakauer claims that Brigham Young and other Utah territory officials encouraged the massacre beforehand and sought to deny their roles afterward.

 Some of the property of the dead was reportedly taken by the Native Americans involved, while large amounts of cattle and personal property was taken by the Mormons in Southern Utah.
 John D. Lee took charge of the livestock and other property that had been collected at the Mormon settlement at Pinto.
 Some of the cattle was taken to Salt Lake City and traded for boots.
 Some reportedly remained in the hands of John D. Lee.
 The remaining personal property of the Baker–Fancher party was taken to the tithing house at Cedar City and auctioned off to local Mormons.
-Brigham Young, appalled at what had taken place, initially ordered an investigation into the massacre but in the end it must be acknowledged that his own unwillingness to work with Federal authorities contributed both directly and indirectly to the blunder of justice, and was part of the reason two trials were necessary.
+Brigham Young reportedly ordered an investigation into the massacre, initially.
+However, his continued unwillingness to work with Federal authorities likely contributed to the delay of the revelation of the massacre, and was part of the reason two trials were necessary.

 Family legends

 Several histories and legends have been passed down from the surviving children, the oldest of whom was only 6 years of age during the massacre, to today's descendants; some of these stories tell a slightly different tale of the massacre.

-In 2007, the families/descendants of the surviving children came together in Utah, for the 150th anniversary of the massacre.
-The family stories were compared and found to be very similar.
-All of the families agree the stories told of Mormons dressed as Natives, and that none of the Native people participated in the Massacre of the wagon train.
-Family stories tell of being taken by "Indians who washed of their skin and turned white".